 Filming in the Egyptian Museum

 Film Location Permits are required for filming in Egypt however this depends on the location and nature of your shoot.
-A visiting crew will have to apply for location permits with their local Egyptian Embassy including the name of the local fixer company Film Fixer Ethiopia that will service the shoot.
+A visiting crew will have to apply for location permits with their local Egyptian Embassy including the name of the local fixer company that will service your shoot in Egypt.

 The embassy then sends this on to the Press Office in Cairo.
 Once the locations have been cleared with all relevant authorities, location permits are granted.
 A government minder may be required to accompany the production.
 Permits for shooting b-roll are free but take about 3 weeks to clear.
 Individual permits are required for each antiquities site.
 Prices and timing vary depending on several factors including the type of shoot, special dates, extent of location control required, and whether or not there are any current excavations or public access.
+Most antiquities including the Pyramids of Giza cost $1000 per day from 9am to 4pm for a documentary shoot.
+A commercial shoot featuring a product costs $3000 per day.
 Filming outside of these hours is possible at extra cost.
-The Museum of Egyptian Antiquities costs $1000 per hour and $750 per hour after that.
-A commercial shoot featuring a product costs $3000 per day.
 Long form projects such as films and TV dramas require extra permitting which can take up to 3 to 4 months to permit.
 Contact us here to guide you processing the permits.

 Drone filming is currently illegal in Egypt.
 Penalties for using a drone without a permit include arrest and confiscation of equipment.
 Although you will not be allowed to fly your own drone, one option to get aerial footage is to hire an Egyptian military drone operator (or helicopter and pilot).
 This costs around USD3000 for every 30mins of flight time.
 Contact us here to help you book an Egyptian military drone operator.

-On top of the above you will need to cover accommodation, visa and work permits, transport and others for a successful shoot in the Egyptian Museum as below;
+On top of the above you will need to cover accommodation, visa and work permits, transport and others for a successful shoot as shown below;

 Egypt Work permits and Visa Advice